martenmatrix/personal-website/README.md

 2. Install the dependencies.
 	`npm install`

+3. If you want to download the `.gif`'s used for the examples, you'll have to [install Git LFS](https://git-lfs.github.com/).
+After installing it, run `git lfs pull` in the projects directory to pull the images.
+However, this is only necessary, if you want to display the images of the projects, which are examples.

 3. If you want to run the website on your localhost type:
 	`npm run start`